2026 Season Standings

 Pos.PlayerTeamPointsSeparatorPos.PlayerTeamTries

 This Table shows the Top 10 Point Scorers (Left) & Try Scorers (Right) of the 2026 MLR season.
-Please note, team logos reflect the identities in 2026 and the ‘Separator’ column is purely there to spread out the Points leaderboard from the Try Scoring leaderboard and make it easier to read.
-This table will be updated weekly as the season progresses.
+Please note, team logos reflect the identities in 2026 and the ‘Separator’ column is purely there to spread out the Points leaderboard from the Try Scoring leaderboard and make the table more legible.
+Additionally, Seattle Seawolves’ Paddy Ryan also scored 35pts, and was tied for 10th in scoring.

 Other Leaderboards – Tackles Made & Meters Gained